 How to make Velveeta Cheese Dip

-The best thing about a crock pot is genuinely how easy it is to make recipes.
-You rarely find a slow cooker type recipe, no matter what you are cooking, that require a lot of additional steps and this is no exception.
+The best thing about a crockpot is genuinely how easy it is to make recipes.
+You rarely find a slow cooker-type recipe, no matter what you are cooking, that requires a lot of additional steps and this is no exception.

 First cut up Velveeta cheese into smallish cubes (see image for sizing verification) and place into slow cooker.

-Mix all ingredients together (which does look quite messy) and place lid on top.
+Mix all ingredients together (which does look quite messy) and place the lid on top.